MUsmankhanzada/MCQ_Generator/README.md

 - 📊 **Multiple Formats**: Export to JSON, CSV, and TXT formats
 - 🖥️ **Multiple Interfaces**: Jupyter notebook, Streamlit app, and Python API
 - 🔧 **Customizable**: Adjustable parameters for question count, difficulty, and subject area
+- 📝 **Interactive Quizzing**: Users can answer quiz questions in real time, see their score at the end, and view explanations for each correct answer.

 ## Installation